Long Island: Hewlett Neck

 The area was named after George Hewlett, a settler.
 In 19th century, Hewlett Neck was established on the site of a polo field.
-About 71% of residents here drive their own car alone.
+About 71% of residents here drive their own vehicle.
 Many people in Hewlett Neck are already married and settled down.
 In fact, it is one of those places seems that everyone in town is married based on the statistics.
 Hewlett Neck has a large middle class.
-It doesn't have a large share of its people below the poverty line.
-The unemployment rate in Hewlett Neck is only 3.40% compared to 4.60% of the United States average.
-According to the famous researchers in New York, there were no registered sex offenders living here as of early 2007.
+It has few of its people below the poverty line.
+The unemployment rate in Hewlett Neck is just 3.40% compared to 4.60% of the United States average.
+According to research, there were no registered sex offenders living here as of early 2007.
 It is a good indication that the neighborhood is very safe to live and stay.